cambridgesu/bob/README.md

 # BOB: a Basic On line Ballot box

-First things first: Electronic voting is a thorny topic, and unavoidably so.
-Please think very carefully about the risks involved, and definitely do not assume that we've done so for you.

 The BOB system is designed to be an electronic version of a ballot box for Single Transferable Voting elections.

 Vote counting can be done for you, if you enable the option for running the results through an OpenSTV count.